derek-baker/mymonitor-pipe-importexcel/readme.md

 **Scripts:**
 - `CaptureData.ps1` can be used to record session data on actively used applications.
 - `GenerateReport.ps1` uses captured data to generate Excel-based visualizations of session data.
-Note that the generated .xlsx file does not display properly in LibreOffice Calc or Google Sheets.
+Note that the generated .xlsx charts do not display properly in LibreOffice Calc.

 ## Quickstart
 - Clone the repo, and pull submodules: `git clone --recursive <PROJECT_URL>`